CrayLabs/SmartSim/doc/testing.rst

   # for PBSPro (with aprun)
   qsub -l select=8 -l place=scatter -l walltime=00:10:00 -q queue

-  # for LSF (with jsrun)
-  bsub -Is -W 00:30 -nnodes 8 -P project $SHELL

 Values for queue, account, or project should be substituted appropriately.

 Once in an iterative allocation, users will need to set the test